passwordmaker/chrome-passwordmaker/README.md

 ## Update 2014-07-12 by @bitboxer

 Sadly I don't have enough time to continue working on this.
-I got a few pull requests by [@heavensrevenge](http://github.com/heavensrevenge).
-Sadly some of those broke things.
-I should have tested this more thoroughly, but I don't have the energy to do it.
-I don't use this plugin anymore.
+I got a few pull requests by [@heavensrevenge](http://github.com/heavensrevenge) and sadly some of those broke things.
+I don't use this plugin anymore and do not have the time or energy to continue maintainership.

-So I do what I think is the most responsible thing to do: remove it from the chrome app store and stop working on this.
-There are several users here on this organization who have write access to the code, so I hope they will continue working on this and re releasing this to the chrome webstore.
-And hopefully without the buggy releases this plugin had sadly.
+So I'll do what I think is the most responsible thing to do: remove it from the chrome app store and stop working on this.
+There are several users here on this organization who have write access to the code, so I hope they will continue working on this and re-release this to the chrome webstore and hopefully fix the remaining bugs this plugin had at the time I write this.

 I'm out.
 It was a nice ride.
 But I can't continue to do a half-assed job on this.